The American Geosciences Institute

 Your Connection to the Geosciences

 AGI connects Earth, science, and people by serving as a unifying force for the geoscience community.
-With a network of 49 member societies, AGI represents more than a quarter-million geoscientists.
-No matter your individual discipline, AGI's essential programs and services will strengthen your connection to the geosciences.
+With a network of nearly 50 member organizations, AGI represents over a quarter-million geoscientists across the country and around the world.
+No matter your discipline, AGI's essential programs and services will strengthen your connection to the geosciences.

 The AGI Network

 Guiding AGI are some of the top leaders of the geosciences, all with established scientific careers and demonstrated leadership in their respective societies.
-Working together they emphasize the shared interests of a diverse, vibrant community.
-Member societies nominate Representatives to the AGI Member Society Council, which then elects a governing Executive Committee.
+Working together, they emphasize the shared interests of a diverse, vibrant community.
+Member Societies nominate representatives to the AGI Member Society Council, which then elects a governing Board of Directors.

-- Member Societies: admitted by a 2/3 vote of the AGI Member Society Council.
+Member Societies.
+The primary category of AGI's membership.
+These societies have a large national presence in the geoscience community.
+Admitted by a 2/3 vote of the AGI Member Society Council.
 Member Societies pay annual membership dues based on the society’s U.S. membership.

-- International Associate Members: this category includes societies with less than 2,000 U.S. members.
+International Associate Organizations.
+Includes societies with fewer than 2,000 U.S. members.
 Inclusion in the AGI Network facilitates interaction between U.S. and international geoscience organizations; membership also supports international geoscience development as well as promoting the geosciences in underserved countries.

-- Council Liaisons: Liaisons are organizations that are important in the geoscience community but are not structured as a dues-paying member society.
-National Laboratories and the National Research Council are among AGI’s current Council Liaisons.
+Liaison Organizations.
+Liaisons are organizations that are important in the geoscience community but are not structured as a dues-paying member society.
+National Laboratories and the National Academies of Science, Engineering, and Medicine are among AGI’s Council Liaisons.
 Inclusion of AGI Council Liaisons in the AGI Network strengthens the geoscience community and increases opportunities for communication between disparate groups.

-The AGI Foundation, the Executive Committee, and a range of advisory committees provide financial, policy, and program support to the over 50 permanent AGI staff members.
+The AGI Foundation, the Board of Directors, and a range of advisory committees provide financial, policy, and program support to AGI staff members.